Spays & Neuters

 Feral Cat Program

 There is a $5.00 fee for each spay/neuter procedure.
-Cats in the Feral Program are not tested for diseases unless erquested and paid for in advance.
-Testing fee is $20.00.
-No vaccines, deworning or flea treatments will be administered. during surgery the left ear of each cat will be "tipped," removing 1/4 inch from the top of the ear.
+Cats in the Feral Program are not tested for diseases unless requested and paid for in advance.
+FELV/FIV testing fee is an optional $20.00.
+No vaccines, deworming or flea treatments will be administered. during surgery the left ear of each cat will be "tipped," removing 1/4 inch from the top of the ear.
 This is a universal sign that the cat has been spayed or neutered.

 For the safety of staff, feral cats must be contained in humane cat traps on the day of surgery.
 Each cat must be presented in a Live Humane Trap, NOT a pet carrier.
 Only one cat per trap is permitted.The Humane Society of Greater Dayton rents traps for this program for a nominal fee, when traps are available.